querkmachine/beeps.website/src/blog/2023-01-09-logical-properties-are-cool-dont-use-them.md

 Previously, `margin-left` and `margin-right` didn't belong to any particular group.
 They were margins, sure, but despite both existing on the same axis, they had no real, intrinsic relation to one another.

-Well, now they do.
+Well, now they do!
 They're `margin-inline-start` and `margin-inline-end`—so, wonderfully, you can now set both of them at once with just `margin-inline`.
 Schweet!
 And of course, there's `margin-block`, and equivalent properties exist for `padding-`, `border-` and the new `inset-` group too.

 Speaking of `inset`, have you ever been making one of those full-screen modals and ended up writing something like this?